Netoxique/happypanda/README.md

 - Gallery tagging: user-defined namespaces and tags
 - Gallery metadata fetching from the web (supports various sources)
 - Gallery downloading from the web (supports various sources)*
+- Date Modified display and sorting based on gallery source files
-- Folder monitoring that notifies you of filesystem changes
+- Folder monitoring that automatically refreshes chapters, thumbnails, hashes, page counts, and modification dates when gallery content changes
 - Multiple ways of adding galleries to make it as convenient as possible
 - Recursive directory/archive scanning
 - Supports ZIP/CBZ, RAR/CBR, and directories with loose files